Sea-Math/OFFICIAL-SU-REPO/README.md

 ## Development
 it took me weeks to make this so pls star and support this

-The demo page for scramjet should now be running at <http://localhost:4141> and should rebuild upon a file being changed (excluding the rewriter).
+The demo page for SU should now be running at <http://localhost:4141>.